dahai0013/AZURE_vSRX_with_Terraform/README.md

 ## Getting Started

   1- Create an Account on Azure ( https://portal.azure.com/)
-  2- Create an account with permission
-  3- upload this repo to you laptop
+  2- Create an account on Azure with permission ( for the Terraform script ) 3- upload this repo to your laptop
   4- create a file: var_value.tfvars ( .tfvars extension is important )
-  5- download terraform ( on window it will be an .exe file ) 6- in the local repro dirctory, run the command:  terraform --
+  5- download terraform ( on window it will be an .exe file ) 6- in the local repro directory, run the command:  terraform --

 ### Prerequisites

-What things you need to install the software and how to install them
+  Create the file:  var_value.tfvars

 ```
-Give examples
+azure_subscription_id = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+azure_client_id       = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+client_secret   = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+tenant_id       = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+vm_username = "myusername"
+vm_password = "myagoodpassword"
 ```

 ### Installing